vannan05-midmark/challenging-github-copilot/workshop/README.md

 > not available or have different versions.
 Be more specific and open more
 > files to help.

+> [!TIP]
+> If you are in a workshop using Codespaces, all dependencies are ready for
+> you, just run `python webapp/main.py`

 ### 3. Explore the complex.sql query

 The complex.sql file contains the query that is being executed in the application.
 Open it up and use inline chat with `/explain` to find more about certain parts.

-- Ask questions about the `CROSS JOIN`
+- Ask questions about query
 - Ask if any parts are unnecessary
+- Ask GitHub Copilot to provide options to improve the performance

 > [!NOTE]
 > Why this might not provide correct explanations?
 Because the business logic